For financial year ending 31 March 2024

 The Chief Executive is assisted by the executive committee, which includes senior representatives from each business area of CCLA.

-CCLA had 165 employees as of 31 March 2023.
-In addition, 19 were contractors.
+CCLA has 187 employees as of 31 March 2024.
+In addition, there were two contractors/agency staff.
 None were outsourced.
 Disclosing the breakdown of our workforce is important to further transparency in this area as we know that flexible and outsourced workers and contractors are more at risk of modern slavery due to the mutability of their employment status.1

 Our business

-During the reporting year we managed money on behalf of charities, faith organisations and local authorities.
+During the reporting year we managed money on behalf of charities, faith organisations and local authorities and individuals.

 Based in the City of London, with an office in Edinburgh, we are largely owned by our clients’ funds.
 This means that a significant percentage of our dividends is returned to the charitable sector to further their good works.

-We manage over £13.9 billion (at 31 March 2023) on behalf of over 33,000 not-for-profit clients and offer a variety of different investment solutions to meet the needs of our clients.
-These include:
+We manage over £14.5 billion (at 31 March 2024) on behalf of over 32,000 not-for-profit clients and offer a variety of different investment solutions to meet the needs of our clients.

 While our clients are based in the UK, we are global investors.
 Our funds and products are managed responsibly and in line with our clients’ values.